josephestes/EstimatePaintCost/README.md

 # EstimatePaintCost

-This program estimates the cost of painting a room with the following criteria:
+This program estimates the cost of painting a room by:

-Main() method prompts a user for length and width of a room in feet.
+- Prompting the user for length and width of a room in feet - Within the Main() method
-A method that accepts the values and then computes the cost of painting the room, assuming the room is rectangular and has four full walls and 9-foot ceilings.
+- Accepting the values and computing the cost of painting the room - Using a separate method

+### Program Guidelines:
+  - The rooms are rectangular and have four foot walls and nine foot ceilings
-The area of one wall will be length of the wall times the height of the wall.
+  - The area of one wall will be length of the wall times the height of the wall
-The price of the job is $6 per square foot.
+  - The price of the job is $6 per square foot